HON95/prometheus-ethermine-exporter/README.md

 ## Metrics

 See the [pool example output](examples/output-pool.txt) and the [miner example output](examples/output-miner.txt) (I'm too lazy to create a pretty table right now).

+Note: All metrics start with `ethermine` (due to the name of this exporter), regardless of the actual pool the petric is for (which is provided as a label).

 ## Development